npm/rfcs/accepted/0000-sbom-command.md

 Supported command options:

 `--sbom-format` - SBOM format to use for output.
 Valid values are “spdx” or “cyclonedx”.
+In the future, the set of valid values can be expanded to select differents versions of the supported output formats (e.g. "cyclonedx1.4" vs "cyclonedx1.5")

 `--omit` - Dependency types to omit from generated SBOM.
 Valid values are “dev”, “optional”, and “peer” (can be set multiple times).
+By default, all development, optional, and peer dependencies will be included in the generated SBOM unless explicitly excluded.

 `--package-lock-only` - Constructs the SBOM based on the tree described by the _package-lock.json_, rather than the contents of _node_modules_.
 Defaults to _false_.
 If the _node_modules_ folder is not present, this flag will be required in order to generate an SBOM.